 Holders of our Common Stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders and do not have cumulative voting rights.
 An election of directors by our stockholders shall be determined by a plurality of the votes cast by the stockholders entitled to vote on the election.
 However, the holders of our outstanding Class A Preferred Stock, which is held exclusively by our parent company as of the end of the period covered by this report, Fortress Biotech, Inc. ("Fortress"), are entitled to cast, for each share of Class A Preferred Stock, the number of votes that is equal to one and one-tenth (1.1) times a fraction, the numerator of which is the sum of (A) the aggregate number of shares of outstanding Common Stock and (B) the whole shares of Common Stock into which the shares of outstanding the Class A Preferred Stock are convertible and the denominator of which is the aggregate number of shares of outstanding Class A Preferred Stock.
 Thus, Fortress, so long as it holds all shares of our Class A Preferred Stock, will at all times have voting control of us.
-Further, for a period of ten (10) years from the date of the first issuance of shares of Class A Preferred Stock, exclusively and as a separate class, are entitled to appoint or elect the majority of our directors, however, the Company and Fortress have historically elected to waive application of this provision of the certificate of incorporation, and instead the holders of the Class A Preferred Stock for all directors at our annual meetings of stockholders, with the holders of the Class A Preferred Stock tor all directors at our annual meetings of stockholders, with the holders of the Class A Preferred Stock tor all directors at our annual meetings of stockholders, with the holders of the Class A Preferred Stock tor all directors at our annual meetings of stockholders, with the holders of the Class A Preferred Stock tor all directors at our annual meetings of stockholders, with the holders of the Class A Prefered Stoc
+Further, for a period of ten (10) years from the date of the first issuance of shares of Class A Preferred Stock, the holders of record of the shares of Class A Preferred Stock or securities issued upon conversion of or in exchange for the Class A Preferred Stock), exclusively and as a separate class, are entitled to appoint or elect the majority of our directors, however, the Company and Fortress have historically elected to waive application of this provision of the certificate of incorporation, and instead the holders of the Class A Preferred Stock dutilizing the supervoting rights described above.